ASchoknecht/Triple-S/README.md

 * [Semilar API](http://deeptutor2.memphis.edu/Semilar-Web/): The Semilar API is used to calculate the semantic similarity of words using the implementation of Wu & Palmer's approach.
 * [Deeplearning4J](https://deeplearning4j.org/index.html): The Triple-S2 implementation uses the Deeplearning4J implementation of the Word2Vec approach.
 Therefore, trained word vectors have been used, which can be obtained [here](https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz).

+Further information on using the Triple-S code can be found in the [Wiki](https://github.com/ASchoknecht/Triple-S/wiki/Setup).

 ### Licensing
 Licensed under the EPL License v1.